Medical Certificate for Scuba Diving

 ENT and equalisation

-The ability to equalise pressure in the middle ear and sinuses is a fundamental requirement.
-Chronic ear problems, perforated eardrums, severe sinusitis, and Eustachian tube dysfunction may affect diving suitability and require GP review.
+The ability to equalise pressure in the middle ear and sinuses is a fundamental diving requirement.
+Chronic ear problems, perforated eardrums, severe sinusitis, and Eustachian tube dysfunction may affect suitability and require GP review before clearance is issued.

 💊